smathot/materials_for_P0010.5/manuscript/md/exp12.md

 ## Method

+### Materials and availability

+All experimental materials, where possible given license restrictions, are available from <https://github.com/smathot/materials_for_P0010.5>.

 ### Datasets, participants, procedure, and apparatus

 We analyzed data from two previously unpublished experiments that were conducted for a different purpose.
 Data were independently collected and contained a mixture of different trial types.
 From Exp.
 1 we analyzed only trials without any visible manipulation to the display (16 participants; 100 trials per participant).
 Exp.
 1 was a difficult visual search task, in which participants searched for a small letter ('Z' or 'H'; 0.4°x0.4°) embedded in a natural scene.
 From Exp.
 2, we analyzed all trials, which were a mixture of three task instructions (16 participants; 100 trials per participant; instruction varied between participants): A visual-search task, as in Exp.
 1; A memory task, in which participants were (falsely) informed that they would be asked questions about the images; And a free-viewing task, in which no instructions were given.
 Eye movements were unconstrained.

 Although the experiments were conducted at different locations, a similar experimental set-up was used.
 Eye movements were recorded monocularly with an EyeLink 1000, a video-based eye tracker sampling at 1000 Hz (SR Research, Mississauga, ON, Canada).
 Stimulus presentation was controlled by OpenSesame [@MathôtSchreijTheeuwes2012] using the PsychoPy back-end [@Peirce2007].
 Observers participated in the experiments for course credit or money, reported normal or corrected vision, and signed a written consent form.
 The experiments were conducted with approval of the Ethics Board of the Faculty of Psychology and Education (VCWE; Exp.
-1) and the local ethics committee of Aix-Marseille université (Exp.
+1) and the local ethics committee of Aix-Marseille Université (Exp.
 2).

 ### Stimuli, saliency maps, and pupillary luminance maps